h8d13/Vase/README.md

 `$ git clone https://github.com/h8d13/Vase && cd Vase`

 `$ ./main -t` : Launch TUI forked KDE install

+> In our builds: One arrow up does all this one go.

 > In the TUI: Some critical sections include disk setup, hardware profiles, bluetooth needed, x11 optional (old NVIDIA hardware for example).